 – L.B.
 Moore, Director of the Ryerson Computing Centre, 1973.

-Ryerson University began as a polytechnic institute devoted to the training of students in applied technology.
+Toronto Metropolitan University began as a polytechnic institute devoted to the training of students in applied technology.
 This technical history has informed Ryerson’s identity and culture, playing a significant role in the way the University defines its relationship to the digital age.
 As we enter an era of ever changing technology and a digitally-connected society, a look back at the early days of computing at Ryerson highlights the development of a digital campus and its impact on the Ryerson way of life.

 Always at the forefront of innovation, Ryerson’s early use of computing technology began in the 1960s when Ryerson was one of the first institutions to acquire a general purpose computer, an IBM Model 360-30, affectionately nicknamed “DAISY” (Direct Access Information System).